 How long will it take me to explore St. Peter's Square?

-How long is the Sunday Papal Audience?
+How long is the Papal Audience on Sundays?

 The Papal Audience usually lasts less than an hour.
-The Pope will come out to greet pilgrims from the various congregations who gather in St. Peter's Square to hear his blessing.
+The Pope will come out to greet the pilgrims from the various congregations who gather in St. Peter's Square to hear his blessing.
 During the Audience he usually reads the Gospel and greets the religious groups that are there that day.

 How much time should I spend in total in Vatican City?

 If this is your first time in the Vatican and you want to visit at least the Museums, the Sistine Chapel and St. Peter's Basilica, you will need at least half a day (you can visit in the morning or in the afternoon).
 To avoid unnecessarily long visits, plan ahead and book your tickets in advance: you will skip long lines and enter the Museums and the Basilica more rested.

 If in addition to the basic visits you want to complete the experience in Vatican City with the climb to the Dome or the guided tour of the Necropolis, I recommend you to block a whole day in Vatican City so you don't have to rush and enjoy every visit to the fullest.